windup/windup-web-distribution/src/main/resources/openshift/README.md

 2. Follow the prompts to connect to your local OpenShift instance

-3. The default project name is `mta`.
+3. The default project name is `windup`.
 If someone else in your group is using this name already, this may be unsuitable.
-In that case, edit the [`deployment.properties`](deployment.properties) file to change the value of `OCP_PROJECT` from `mta` to a name that you prefer.
+In that case, edit the [`deployment.properties`](deployment.properties) file to change the value of `OCP_PROJECT` from `windup` to a name that you prefer.

 3. Execute `deploy.sh`

-In case you're trying to use MTA on [OpenShift Online Starter](https://www.openshift.com/products/online/), you can try the [`deployment_openshift_online_starter.properties`](deployment_openshift_online_starter.properties) running the following commands:
+In case you're trying to use WINDUP on [OpenShift Online Starter](https://www.openshift.com/products/online/), you can try the [`deployment_openshift_online_starter.properties`](deployment_openshift_online_starter.properties) running the following commands:

 1. `deploy.sh deployment_openshift_online_starter.properties`
-2. changing the `mta-web-console-postgresql` container memory limit to be `256 MiB` in the OpenShift UI
+2. changing the `windup-web-console-postgresql` container memory limit to be `256 MiB` in the OpenShift UI